trouchet/eule/docs/library-info/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

-    $ flake8 eule tests
-    $ python setup.py test or pytest
+    $ pytest
-    $ tox
+    $ poetry run tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8 and tox, just `poetry install` them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::